-All you need is a wall. 😉
+All you need for this barre HIIT workout is a wall. 😉

 Hey hey friends.
 How’s the morning going?
 Did you watch The Bachelor last night?
 I’m the worst ever and Googled for spoilers a couple of weeks ago, and I was still pacing around the living room with my glass of Syrah and my jaw on the floor.
 Let’s chat about it in the comments!
-(SPOILERS will prob be in there if you haven’t watched yet; just don’t click over to the comments.)
+(SPOILERS will prob be in there – if you haven’t watched yet, just don’t click over to the comments.)

 For today, let’s talk about barre!
-It’s one of my all-time favorite workout because I love how versatile it is.
+It’s one of my all-time favorite workouts because I love how versatile it is.
 It’s always so hard no matter what.
 I’ve been doing barre since before Liv was born (so prob 7 years now?) and it never feels easier.
 It always lights my quads on fire in the best way possible.

 Here’s a little workout I put together that you can do anywhere!
-It’s a combo of traditional barre exercises and hit for an awesome burn and sweat.
+It’s a combo of traditional barre exercises and HIIT for an awesome burn and sweat.
 Please let me know if you give it a try.

 Here’s what the workout looks like!